Article written by Elisa - Travel Writer & Local in France

 Take a boat trip to see the château from the water.
 Canoë Company proposes different boat tours, guided or self-guided, with different itineraries.

-You can also decide to see the château (and the Loire Valley) from the sky at sunset on a hot-air balloon with France Montgolfières.
-We flew with them – not in the Loire Valley but in Fontainebleau – and it’s a once in a lifetime experience that we recommend.
+You can also see the château (and the Loire Valley) at sunset from a hot-air balloon with France Mongolfières.
+We took a similar trip with them over Fontainebleau, and it was an incredible experience that we recommend!
 You can check our review here.

-Drive back to Château de Perreaux for dinner and a last drink in the garden.
+Drive back to Château de Perreaux for dinner in the restaurant and a last drink in the garden.

 Day 5 | Château de Villandry – Chinon

-Day 5 of this Loire Valley road trip visits Château de Villandry and the medieval town of Chinon, where you are going to spend the last night.
-In Chinon, book at Hotel Diderot a beautiful 17th-century property with cozy rooms and a wonderful terrace-garden with a fantastic collection of English roses.
+Day 5 of this Loire Valley route visits Château de Villandry and the medieval town of Chinon, where you will spend the last night.
+In Chinon, book a room at the Hotel Diderot, a beautiful 17th-century property with cozy rooms and a wonderful terrace garden with a fantastic English rose collection.

 Morning at Château de Villandry

 From Amboise, drive to Château de Villandry, another must-visit château of the Loire Valley.
 Château de Villandry was the last castle to be built during the Renaissance period in the area.

 While its interiors are magnificent, Château de Villandry is especially famous for its lush gardens featuring labyrinths, fruit trees, vegetable patches, grapevines, and courtyards.
 There are also several flower gardens to get lost in.